ChaloHoppo to an Arunachal Pradesh Full of Oranges to celebrate New Years!

 Driving across a dry river bed to reach a remote village

 As the train chugs into the station.
 Prepare for your drive to Dambuk.
 This is one of the most fascinating drives one can ever take as we drive across a river bed.
 Yes, there is no road, and locals wait for the winters to approach when the riverbed dries up and serves as the road.
 It is inaccessible in summers due to the high levels of the river.
 If you are familiar with the visuals of the salt flats of Rann of Kutch, this will remind you of the same but beneath your feet will be white rocks.

 After the 45-minute off-road drive check into your resort facing the mighty Dibang river, as blue as the picture on the right shows.
 Breathe some of the freshest air and look at the rugged mountains behind these royal blue waters.

-The resort you will be staying consists of simple bamboo huts with minimal to no extra fittings.
+The resort you will be staying at consists of simple bamboo huts with minimal, to no extra fittings.
 As authentic as it gets without being uncomfortable.

 It offers the most stunning views of the Dibang river, you will have to be there to believe it.

 The village/ resort is your playground to ride ATVs, cycles or even feeding salt to the Mithun (the state animal of Arunachal Pradesh).

 Exploring the village of Dambuk and Bomjir and rafting